Melkam22/commonProject/README.md

 7-  add a text to simulate a conflict, (continute working on local branch without pull first the remote repo on main branch)

+8-  add more text to simulate a conflict, (continute working on local branch without pull first the remote repo on main branch)